Sensor Fusion in Autonomous Systems

 Fusion is not an isolated perception problem.
 It directly shapes the quality of system decisions.

-If the fused world model is incomplete or uncertain, planning and control systems inherit that weakness.
+If the fused world model is incomplete, stale, delayed, or overconfident, planning and control systems inherit that weakness.
 If fusion is strong, downstream decision-making becomes more stable and reliable.

 This is why sensor fusion is tightly linked to How Autonomous Systems Make Decisions.